What is Revenue Bonds?

-These bonds are used to fund long term projects so the maturity date often ranges from 20 to 30 years.
-Interest and principal payment both are made after meeting the operating expenses of the projects.
-If the project does not generate enough funds payment can be deferred to the later date.
+These bonds are used to fund long term projects, so the maturity date often ranges from 20 to 30 years.
+Interest and principal payments are both made after meeting the operating expenses of the projects.
+If the project does not generate enough funds, payment can be deferred to a later date.

 #2 – Higher Return

-They provide a higher return than the general obligation bonds since they are secured by the revenue generated from the project there is a greater risk of non-payment of promised return so the investor is compensated with higher return as compared to general obligation bond to attract them.
+They provide a higher return than the general obligation bonds since they are secured by the revenue generated from the project, there is a greater risk of non-payment of the promised return, so the investor is compensated with a higher return as compared to general obligation bond to attract them.